Police-Data-Accessibility-Project/pdap.io/README.md

 ### Staging

-Merge into the `dev` branch and visit pdap.dev.
+Merge into the `dev` branch, allow 5–30 minutes for the auto-deploy, and visit pdap.dev.

 ### Helpful links